pauldambra/pauldambra.github.io/_posts/2017-03-19-testing-static-html.md

  * that the image element doesn't have an alt attribute
  * that foo.png does not exist
- * and that the internal link to `/does-not-exist` does not, erm ,exist
+ * and that the internal link to `/does-not-exist` does not, erm, exist

 ## ruh roh